 boiler.
 Today the coal room, off the courtyard, is used for building storage.
 (The boiler, long since replaced, now burns oil.)

 In the basement, the southernmost area had a sign over the doorway labeling it the Drying Room, where residents’ staff hung clothes after washing them.
 Even though automatic dryers (and washers) had been introduced in 1907, they wouldn’t become commonplace until much later.
-Today storage cages fill the space, so residents can keep the belongings safe and keep them from clogging their homes.
-Bicycle racks provde a convenient and secure place to keep tire tracks out of residents’ hallways.
+Today storage cages fill the space, so residents can stow their belongings safely while keeping them from clogging their homes.
+Bicycle racks provide a convenient and secure place to keep tire tracks out of residents’ hallways.
 Both are availble to rent.

 References to the building have appeared in The New York Times over two centuries.
 In one, an apartment whose renovation was overseen by Frank Gehry was profiled and photographed in 2011.